Mark Michael Howcutt

 Both of Mark's grandfathers had once been farmers.
 It seems that their businesses both failed during the agricultural depression of the 1810s; they ended their days as labourers and paupers.
 In contrast, Brighton was still enjoying its Regency heyday in 1830 and offered work for servants such as John Howcutt.

 But not for long.
-At the time of the 1841 census, John and his family were living at Holman's Yard, Brixworth.
+At the time of the 1841 census, John and his family were living at Holmans Lane, Brixworth.
 This large village some six miles north of Northampton was then well stocked with Howcutts and other relatives amongst whom Mark was to grow up.

-John was employed as a groom at the time of the 1851 census and was living with his family on the south side of Silver Street, in the sixth house from the corner with the High Street (2).
-Click here to see a letter that John wrote in December 1850, when he sold the house to William Derry.
+John was employed as a groom at the time of the 1851 census and was living with his family on the south side of Silver Street, in the sixth house from the corner with the High Street.
+[2] A letter that John wrote in December 1850, when he sold the house to William Derry still survives.

 Marriage, family and career